DOMjudge/domjudge-packaging/docker-contributor/README.md

 The following commands are available:

+* `apache2-access-log`: tail the access log of apache2.
+* `apache2-error-log`: tail the error log of apache2.
 * `nginx-access-log`: tail the access log of nginx.
 * `nginx-error-log`: tail the error log of nginx.
 * `judgedaemon-log 0` and `judgedaemon-log 1`: tail the log of the first / second judgeaemon.